Where to Stay for Your Walt Disney World Vacation

 TheMouseForLess Recommendation for Best Resort For Family of 5: Goes to Port Orleans Riverside Resort for its two-story faux-log guest houses of Alligator Bayou that have pull-down beds, allowing families of five to comfortably stay in one room, while offering a host of amenities and recreational opportunities you just won’t find at a Value Resort.
 To see the room capacity for other resort rooms, see our Room Occupancy Guidelines page.

-Camping offers a low-priced option for staying on Disney property with campsites that include partial hookups available for as little as $53 per night plus tax during the 2017 Value season.
+Camping offers a low-priced option for staying on Disney property with campsites that include partial hookups available for as little as $53 per night plus tax during the 2017 Value season and $55 per night plus tax during the 2018 Value season.
 Disney’s Fort Wilderness Campground includes a host of amenities, including swimming pools, boat and bike rentals, horseback riding, fishing, hayrides, petting zoo, nightly movies and more.
 Additionally, the Campground offers some great Halloween and Christmas activities during those holidays that you won’t find at other value resorts; the decorated golf-cart parades and campsites are attractions in and of themselves.